adobe/acom-reviews/README.md

-# acom-reviews
+# Adobe.com Reviews
-A Helix Pages site to proxy review JSON.
+A Helix Pages site to proxy review JSON for adobe.com.